-Best Credit Card Sign-Up Bonuses of 2017
+The Best Credit Card Sign-Up Bonus Points of 2018

 If you’re going to paying for things in your life, you might as well stop using cash so you can get points you can later cash in for rewards by using a credit card responsibly.
 What’s even better is when you can get your hands on some great sign-up bonuses to give you a head start on your rewards points balance.